pulp/pulp/docs/sphinx/rpm-user-guide/glossary.rst

     & control API which is used by the Pulp server to affect content changes on the consumer.
 It also sends scheduled reports concerning consumer status and installed content profiles to the Pulp server.

+  binding
+    An association between a :term:`consumer` and a :term:`repository` :term:`distributor` for the purpose of installing :term:`content units <content unit>` on the specified consumer.

   consumer
     A managed system that is the consumer of content.
 Consumption refers